During a wireless network installation, my product could not find or connect to the wireless network. What should I do?

 Try the following:

-- Try moving the product to a different location to make sure that the product is within range of your wireless network.
-Avoid placing the product near a microwave oven, 2.4 GHz cordless phone, or large metal object such as a filing cabinet.
+- Avoid placing the product near a microwave oven, 2.4 GHz cordless phone, or large metal object such as a filing cabinet.

-- Make sure there aren't any access restrictions (such as MAC address filtering) set on the wireless router.
-If access restrictions are set, register the printer's MAC address on the router.
+- Make sure there aren't any access restrictions (such as MAC address filtering) set on the wireless router or access point.
+If access restrictions are set, register the product's MAC address on the router or access point.
 Print a Network Status Sheet to obtain the MAC address.
-Then see your router manual for instructions.
+Then see your router or access point's documentation for instructions.

-- If your wireless router doesn't broadcast its network name (SSID), see Entering Your SSID Manually for instructions on connecting to your wireless network.
-If your wireless router has wireless security enabled, you will also need to know what kind of security it is using.
+- If your wireless router or access point doesn't broadcast its network name (SSID), see Entering Your SSID Manually for instructions on connecting to your wireless network.
+If your wireless router or access point has wireless security enabled, you will also need to know what kind of security it is using.

 - If the product doesn't connect to your wireless network, the WEP key or WPA passphrase may have been entered incorrectly.